The Catholic Social Media Guide to Digital Evangelism

 We developed Catholic Social Media to help parishes and dioceses with evangelism in the modern world.
 This tool can help you implement your church social media strategy, offering your church social media graphics and content ideas as you dive into social media evangelism.

-What is Digital Evangelization?
+What is Digital Evangelism?

 With a bit of background knowledge of social media and a solid plan, you can start reaching thousands of additional people in your neighborhood with the saving message of Jesus.

-While your parish should regularly interact with people online, the goal is to have them engage with your parish’s in-person ministries.
+While your parish should regularly interact with people online, the ultimate goal is to have them engage with your parish’s in-person ministries.
 We are sacramental people – we need physical presence to fully embrace the Gospel.
-Digital evangelization is the first step to leading more people to embrace the Gospel and join your parish.
+Digital evangelism is the first step to leading more people to embrace the Gospel and join your parish.

-Why Digital Evangelization Matters
+Why Digital Evangelism Matters

 Social media can be the platform you need to engage people whom you haven’t reached before or who have not been in the pews recently.
 It can be the right modern way to connect more people with the Gospel.
 We understand that for some, the internet and social media can be overwhelming, but there are many tools, like Catholic Social Media, available to make digital evangelism easier for your parish.